A local's guide to what's on in Rome in October.

 The 12th European Edition of Maker Faire will be held at the Gazometro in Ostiense from 25-27 October.
 The family-friendly showcase of invention, creativity and innovation is part of the worldwide Maker Movement, with the 2024 programme offering hundreds of talks, children's workshops and hands-on demonstrations.

-Finally, for those in search of the perfect Halloween pumpkin, check out the Fattoria della Zucca, an American-style pumpkin field in Sacrofano north of Rome.
+Finally, for those in search of the perfect pumpkin for Halloween, check out the Fattoria della Zucca, an American-style pumpkin field in Sacrofano north of Rome.